dennis-t/dennis-t.github.io/index.md

-- Digging Deeper: An Analysis of Domain Impersonation in the Lower DNS Hierarchy -- Florian Quinkert, **Dennis Tatang**, Thorsten Holz -- Conference on Detection of Intrusions and Malware & Vulnerability Assessment (DIMVA), Virtual, July 2021 -Extended Abstract: A First Large-scale Analysis on Usage of MTA-STS -- **Dennis Tatang**, Robin Flume, Thorsten Holz -- Conference on Detection of Intrusions and Malware & Vulnerability Assessment (DIMVA), Virtual, July 2021
+- Digging Deeper: An Analysis of Domain Impersonation in the Lower DNS Hierarchy -- Florian Quinkert, **Dennis Tatang**, Thorsten Holz -- Conference on Detection of Intrusions and Malware & Vulnerability Assessment (DIMVA), Virtual, July 2021
+- Extended Abstract: A First Large-scale Analysis on Usage of MTA-STS -- **Dennis Tatang**, Robin Flume, Thorsten Holz -- Conference on Detection of Intrusions and Malware & Vulnerability Assessment (DIMVA), Virtual, July 2021
 - Likes are not Likes *A Crowdworking Platform Analysis* --